acm-projects/Poetic/README.md

 - Create an algorithm to match at least 2 users together to write a poem based on their poem writing styles, genres, and tones
 - Create a tool that allows at least 2 users to work together on a poem concurrently.
   - One user writes a few lines, then they can give a turn to the next user to write a few lines.
-- Create a system for "liking" poems.
+- Save poems to user accounts in a database.

 # Stretch Goals